ScottMastro/discourse-discord-datastore/README.md

 - Discord "Verified" role assigned when user connects account to Discourse
 - Discord roles auto-assigned with minimum Discord message requirement
 - Discourse badges based on Discord roles
+- New topics from Discourse are linked to on Discord